ZaneBaker2001/rag-policy-copilot/README.md

 | Confident Rate |  97.37% |
 | Abstain Rate   |   2.63% |

-These results indicate that the app operates under a high degree of confidence, abstains when under uncertainty, all while maintaining high accuracy.

 ## Limitations

 - Performance not optimized for large-scale datasets